25-Year-Old Defensive End – New York Jets

 2017 Fantasy Football Outlook

 The addition of Ealy bolsters the Patriots' depth at defensive end, with Chris Long, Jabaal Sheard and Rob Ninkovich no longer with the team.
 In 2016, his third NFL campaign, the 25-year-old Ealy logg...

 Kony Ealy Contract Information:

-Signed with the Panthers in May of 2014.
+Signed a contract with the Jets in August of 2017.